Who We Serve

 High-performing boards don't happen by accident.
 They are built — through clear governance structures, well-prepared directors, deliberate design, and the kind of candid, informed deliberation that fiduciary duty demands.

 Ascent works with boards to strengthen how they govern, how they function, and how directors engage.
 Engagements are tailored to what each board actually needs — from a targeted briefing on the board’s role and fiduciary duties or an emerging governance topic, to a full board assessment.
-A full board assessment entails evaluating a board’s governance structure, board dynamics, and the conditions that enable or constrain effective oversight and typically takes place over the course of one or more quarterly meeting cycles.

 Kate has spent more than 25 years bridging the boardroom and the executive suite — working with board and committee chairs on governance effectiveness, guiding boards through corporate transactions, transitions, and emerging risks, and coaching the executive teams accountable to them.